-Diwali, also known as the Festival of Lights, is a time for Hindus and Buddhists alike to celebrate the triumph of good over evil, of lightness over darkness, and knowledge over ignorance.
+Diwali, also known as the Festival of Lights, is a time for Hindus and other faiths alike to celebrate the triumph of good over evil, of lightness over darkness, and knowledge over ignorance.
 We're taking a virtual trip to India to bring you a few of Diwali’s best highlights.

 One of the most popular Diwali legends taken from Hindu mythology tells the story of great warrior Lord Rama and his wife, Sita.
 Both were sent into exile by Rama’s father, King of Ayodhya, but were able to return to their kingdom after 14 long years.
 While in exile, Rama defeated the formidable demon Ravana of Lanka — proving to the Hindu people that good will always defeat evil.
 Once Lord Rama and his wife returned to their hometown of Ayodhya, they were greeted with rows of lighted clay lamps [diwali], illuminating their path and representing their great victory.

 It’s one of the happiest holidays in the world